SamMarivoet/176DroneRadar/DroneRadarBackend/README.md

 Automatic archiving of drone reports
 ------------------------------------

-Drone reports (form submissions, i.e. documents with `source: 'dronereport'` or typical drone report fields) are automatically moved from the active `planes` collection to a separate `archive` collection after 1 hour.
+Reports with `source: 'dronereport'`, `source: 'radar'`, or `source: 'camera'` (as well as legacy drone reports with typical fields) are automatically moved from the active `planes` collection to a separate `archive` collection after 1 hour.

-- The backend runs a background task every 5 minutes to archive drone reports older than 1 hour.
+- The backend runs a background task every 5 minutes to archive these reports older than 1 hour.
 - Archiving is based on the `last_seen` field if present, or `created_at` for legacy reports.
 - The archiving logic is robust to older reports that may not have a `source` field or `last_seen`.
 - Archived reports are removed from the active `planes` collection and inserted into the `archive` collection with metadata (`archived_at`, `original_last_seen`).